DXHeroes/knowledge-base-content/practices/pair_programming.md

 4. **Unstructured pairing**
    When no specific approach is followed, the role switching happens whenever it makes sense.
 It works only with well-matched pairs and it helps them code even faster.
 5. **Remote pairing**
    Each developer works from a different computer and use software to share screens.
 The driver shares their screen using a conference tool (such as [Google Hangouts](https://tools.google.com/dlpage/hangoutplugin), [Skype](https://www.skype.com/), or [Webex](https://www.webex.com/)) so that the navigator can see what they are typing.
 Plugins for [Atom](https://atom.io/) let them share their IDE (integrated development environment) and modify the code at the same time.
+Also Visual Studio has their own tool [Live Share](https://visualstudio.microsoft.com/cs/services/live-share/).

 ## Common Pitfalls of the Pair Programming